Finding Low Star Discrepancy 3D Kronecker Point Sets Using Algorithm Configuration Techniques: Experimental Results

 Clément et al.~\cite{clement2025searching} propose a method to improve the discrepancy starting from any given point set.
-Basically, their method maintains the relative position of the points, i.e., for two points $\point{i}$ and $\point{j}$, if \point{i} has a smaller coordinate in any given dimension $k$ than \point{j}, then this will still be the case after the postprocessing step.
-It returns the best possible point set such that this relative position is maintained.
-This post-processing is however rather costly and therefore can only be applied for small values of $\nbpoint$.
+Their method maintains the relative position of the points, i.e., for two points $\point{i}$ and $\point{j}$, if \point{i} has a smaller coordinate in any given dimension $k$ than \point{j}, then this will still be the case after the post-processing step.
+It returns the best possible point set such that this relative position is maintained using mathematical programming.
+This post-processing is, however, rather costly and therefore can only be applied for small values of $\nbpoint$.
+Results can be found in~ Table~\ref{tab:post-processing}.

-Unsurprisingly, point sets that are better before postprocessing remain better afterwards.
-However, one can note that the Kronecker point sets seem to benefit more from the postprocessing.
-This may be due to the fact that coordinates for Kronecker point sets are generated in a very rigid and generic way and are more likely to benefit from small modifications.
+Unsurprisingly, point sets that are better before post-processing remain better afterwards.
+However, one can note that the Kronecker point sets seem to benefit more from the post-processing.
+This may be due to the fact that coordinates for Kronecker point sets are generated in a very rigid and generic way and are more likely to benefit from small modifications than point sets obtained through optimization techniques.